quincynjoroge/Analysing-COVID-19-Data-with-SQL-and-Building-a-Tableau-Dashboard/README.md

 ![Image of the Covid Dashboard](https://github.com/quincynjoroge/Covid19-Analysis/blob/main/covid.png)

 ## Introduction
+The COVID-19 pandemic has had a devastating impact on the world, claiming millions of lives and disrupting billions more.
+As the virus continues to spread, it is essential to understand its patterns and trends in order to develop effective prevention and treatment strategies.

+Data analysis can help us to make sense of the vast amounts of COVID-19 data available, revealing insights into the pandemic's spread, impact, and potential solutions.
+Using the powerful tool of SQL, we can explore and manipulate this data to answer critical questions about the virus.

+This project aims to contribute to a better understanding of the COVID-19 pandemic by conducting a variety of data analyses.
+We will examine total confirmed cases, daily new deaths, vaccination administration, and more, to reveal the global impact of the virus and highlight successful vaccination campaigns.

+Through these analyses, we hope to gain valuable insights into the COVID-19 pandemic and its impact on different regions of the world.

+## Implementation
-The COVID-19 Data Analysis project uses SQL to analyze and derive insights from COVID-19 data.
+We will use SQL to analyse and derive insights from COVID-19 data.
 The data for this analysis was sourced from the [Our World in Data](https://ourworldindata.org/covid-deaths) page, which collects data from the World Health Organization (WHO).
 The project focuses on various aspects of the pandemic, including total confirmed cases, daily new deaths, mortality, infection rates etc.

 To conduct the analysis, SQL queries were implemented using the SQL server and SQL Server Management Studio.
 The project leverages the power of SQL to manipulate and aggregate the COVID-19 data, enabling meaningful insights to be derived.
 Each SQL query addresses a specific question or objective and provides valuable information about the global impact of COVID-19.

-The project encompasses multiple analyses, including:

-**Total COVID-19 Cases by Country**: This analysis retrieves the total number of confirmed cases for each country, allowing for a comparative overview of the global situation.

-**Daily New Deaths**: By calculating the number of new deaths reported each day, this analysis provides insights into the progression of COVID-19 fatalities over time.

-**Vaccination Administration**: Each country's total number of vaccinations is examined to gauge the scale of vaccination efforts worldwide.

-**Fully Vaccinated Individuals**: The countries with the highest number of people fully vaccinated are identified to highlight successful vaccination campaigns.

-**Total Cases and Deaths**: This analysis retrieves the total number of cases and deaths attributed to COVID-19 for each country, providing a comprehensive view of the pandemic's impact.

-**Total Cases vs Total Deaths**: This analysis explores the relationship between total cases and total deaths, allowing for the calculation of the probability of mortality upon contracting COVID-19 in various countries.

-**Countries with the Highest Infection Rate compared to Population**: By comparing the highest infection counts to population size, this analysis highlights countries with the highest infection rates in relation to their population.

-**Countries with the Highest Death Count**: This analysis identifies the countries with the highest death counts attributed to COVID-19, indicating the severity of the pandemic's impact.

-**Continents with the Highest Death Count per Population**: By analyzing death counts per population, this analysis reveals the continents most affected by COVID-19.

-**Total Population vs. Vaccinations**: This analysis examines the percentage of the population that has received a COVID-19 vaccine dose, providing insights into the progress of vaccination efforts globally.

-Through these analyses, the project aims to contribute to a better understanding of the COVID-19 pandemic, its impact on different regions, and the effectiveness of vaccination campaigns.

-## Data Sources:

-The data for this project was sourced from the Our World in Data GitHub page, which obtains its data from the World Health Organization (WHO).
-The COVID-19 dataset used includes information on confirmed cases and deaths.
-Additionally, population data was acquired from Kaggle to provide context for the analysis.

 ## Project Setup: